Geography of Gujarat: Beaches

 Ahmedpur Mandvi Beach - Ahmedpur Mandvi Beach is situated on the coastline of the state of Gujarat and is one of the finest beaches in India.
-It is in Ahmedpur Mandvi, close to Diu Union Territory.
+It is in Ahmedpur Mandvi, close to Diu.

-Mandvi Beach - Kutch - Mandvi Wind Farms Beach and Wind-mills, which line the horizon of Mandvi, offer views from the Mandvi sea-beach.
-The Wind mills projects running in this beach was Asia's 1st Wind-Mills Projects in 1983.
+Mandvi Beach - Kutch - Mandvi Wind Farms Beach and windmills, which line the horizon of Mandvi, offer views from the Mandvi sea beach.
+The Windmill projects on this beach were Asia's first in 1983.